 You were spending 6 hours every week following up with leads.
 Now it takes 30 minutes because the AI does the chasing.

 Agentic AI is picking up serious speed in 2025.
-These smart AI agents can handle tasks, talk like humans, and learn as they go.
+These smart AI agents for business automation can handle tasks, talk like humans, and learn as they go.

 If you’re curious about who’s building the best of these AI helpers, here are five companies making work a lot easier (and smarter) this year.